The Blackberry is a handheld wireless Personal Data Assistant (PDA) and communication device.

 Date Posted:

-This teacher's resource challenges students to think about the Lincoln-Keckley as an object that has multiple symbolic meanings.
-It includes a preliminary activity intended to introduce students to doing history with objects and 3 lesson plans focused on the multiple meanings of the dress, t
+This teacher resource challenges students to think about the Jefferson desk and the Declaration of Independence as objects that are valuable sources of historical information.
+It includes a preliminary activity intended to introduce students to doing history with objects a

 Grade Range: